Swap Zucchini with Yellow Squash, Eggplant, Spaghetti Squash, Cucumber, and Pattypan Squash.

 4 - Cucumber

-Cucumbers are a delicious and refreshing vegetable that can make a great addition to any meal.
+Cucumbers are a delicious and refreshing vegetable that can make a good addition to any meal - including Persian cucumber substitute ideas for salads and snacks.

-Cucumbers are mild in flavor, with a crunchy texture that makes them delightful when eaten raw.
+Cucumbers are mild in flavor, with a crunchy texture that makes them pleasant when eaten raw.

 But their versatility doesn't stop there; cucumbers make an excellent substitute for zucchini in dishes like ratatouille, as the flavors blend perfectly together.